Herbal medicine and health food shops

 - a food name that customers can understand, indicating the true nature of the food

-- a statement, if appropriate, that the product or ingredients have been irradiated or genetically modified (see also 'Labelling of GM foods')
+- a statement, where applicable, that the product or ingredients have been irradiated or genetically modified (see also 'Labelling of GM foods')

 Where the food is 'prepacked', a number of labelling requirements need to be fulfilled - see 'Labelling of prepacked food' and 'Date & lot marking of prepacked food'.